blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 This is resolved by rotating the grandparent in the direction **opposite** to the direction in which the consecutive **red** links lean.
 This has the effect of making the parent be the new root of the subtree previously rooted by the grandparent.

 The grandparent was known to be **black**, since the **red** parent could not have been a child of it otherwise.
-Knowing this, the parent --- now the root --- switches colors with the grandparent, such that the subtree now consists of the **black** root and two **red** children.
+Knowing this, the parent---now the root---switches colors with the grandparent, such that the subtree now consists of the **black** root and two **red** children.

 <img src="/images/notes/algorithms/red-black-trees/insert_3.png" class="center">